alvr-org/ALVR/alvr/client_emulator/README.md

 - `rotation_sensitivity` — radians of controller rotation per pixel of drag on the rotation pads.
 - `left_start_position` / `right_start_position` — head-relative default positions.
+- `start_pitch_degrees` — upward pitch of the resting pose (default 30).
+Deliberately above the
+  horizon: resting the controllers' laser on SteamVR's status panel makes the system UI capture input focus, which replaces the application's solid controller rendering with SteamVR's own laggy teal ghost silhouettes.
 - `profiles` — the controller types offered for emulation.
 Each entry has a display `name`, the interaction profile `path`, the input path suffixes each hand supports (`left_inputs` / `right_inputs`, e.g. `"trigger/value"`), and optionally `left_model` / `right_model`, glTF files